 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On May 25 the Church remembers a group of saints, all Roman soldiers, who were martyred together in about the year 302 in Macedonia.
+A group of saints, all Roman soldiers, were martyred together in about the year 302 in Macedonia.

 Their names are Pasicrates, Valentin, and Julius (with other companions) and the details of their stories are somewhat diverse.
 Pasicrates' brother had renounced Christ for fear of persecution, and he tried to convince Pasicrates to do the same.
 But Pasicrates angrily told him, "Get away; you are no brother of mine!"
 Then he and Valentin submitted to death together.